AlexPerez7/AlexPerez7/README.md

 # 💫 About Me:
 # Hi, I'm Alex Pérez👋
 <br>I'm a computer science student passionate about technology and sports.
 I love learning new technologies and tools and am always looking for new challenges.
-Here are a few things I'd like to share about myself:<br>• 🌱 I'm currently learning web development and Python.<br>• 📖 I love reading thriller and horror/suspense books.<br>• ⚽ I enjoy playing sports like soccer, cycling, and boxing.<br>• 🎮 I'm passionate about video games and am always looking for new titles to play.<br>Technologies and Tools<br>Here are some technologies and tools I have experience with:<br>• Programming languages: Python, HTML, CSS, JavaScript<br>• Frameworks: Django, React<br>• Tools: Git, VS Code, Jupyter Notebook<br>Contact<br>If you want to get in touch, you can find me at:<br>• LinkedIn: https://www.linkedin.com/in/alex-pérez-argomedo-b64b9b1b7/<br>• Email: a.perez.argomedo@gmail.com<br>Thanks for visiting my GitHub profile!
+Here are a few things I'd like to share about myself:<br>• 🌱 I'm currently learning web development and Python.<br>• 📖 I love reading thriller and horror/suspense books.<br>• ⚽ I enjoy playing sports like soccer, cycling, and boxing.<br>• 🎮 I'm passionate about video games and am always looking for new titles to play.

+# <br>Technologies and Tools<br>
+Here are some technologies and tools I have experience with:<br>•Programming languages: Python, HTML, CSS, JavaScript<br>• Frameworks: Django, React<br>• Tools: Git, VS Code, Jupyter Notebook
+# <br>Contact<br>
+If you want to get in touch, you can find me at:<br>• LinkedIn: https://www.linkedin.com/in/alex-pérez-argomedo-b64b9b1b7/<br>• Email: a.perez.argomedo@gmail.com<br>Thanks for visiting my GitHub profile!
 Feel free to explore my repositories and don't hesitate to contact me if you have any questions or comments.

 ## 🌐 Socials: